oakwoodwolf/swdx-mod-docs/docs/Theme/install.md

   - IMPORTANT!
 Earlier V1.2 versions have bugged theme loading and may fail to recognise the mod!
 - A Theme mod of your choice.
 - Extracting software ([WinRar](https://www.win-rar.com/download.html?&L=0) or [7zip](https://7-zip.org/download.html) recommended!)
+- Text editing software (Notepad is included on every Windows machine, [:material-microsoft-visual-studio-code: VSCode](https://code.visualstudio.com/) helps with color coding)

-For this tutorial, I will be installing The [Mario Theme](https://gamebanana.com/mods/34202).
-The instructions are the same for every team.
+For this tutorial, I will be installing The [Mario Theme](https://gamebanana.com/mods/34202) by [MothraBlaze](https://gamebanana.com/members/1631514).
+The instructions are the same for every theme.

 ## Instructions